 Microneedling (micro needling), also known as skin needling or transdermal therapy, collagen induction therapy (CIT), and percutaneous collagen induction (PCI), is a procedure for skin resurfacing that involves the use of fine needles to create micro dermal wounds.
 Tiny needles break collagen bundles in the superficial layer of the dermis that are responsible for scars with subsequent induction of more collagen immediately under the epidermis.
-It is currently used in the cosmetic art to treat several skin conditions, such as pigmentary disorders, wrinkles, post-acne atrophic scars, burn-related scars, and big pores.
-Microneedling is minimally invasive, penetrating the skin microscopically, stimulating the production of elastin and collagen, which results in the reduction in appearance of fine lines and wrinkles, skin laxity, and scarring.
+Microneedling is minimally invasive, penetrating the skin microscopically, stimulating the production of elastin and collagen, which results in the reduction in appearance of fine lines and wrinkles, and scars.

 This procedure is considered a safe skin resurfacing treatment due to minimal damage induced to the skin, resulting in much less epidermal injury than seen with laser ablation.
 There is also a lower risk of hyperpigmentation and scarring, making it a suitable therapy choice for people with thin, sensitive, or ethnic skin types.